mikeg1440/Book-Beats/README.md

 - [ ] Replace await with updated `.then()` use
 - [x] Add mock endpoints with saved data so we don't use up free requests for API keys

+### Ideas

+- [ ] Give users ability to select from the the top 3 youtube videos in case the first one isn't good
+- [ ] Display the full list of songs returned by the AI
+  - [ ] Autoplay the next song in the list when a song finishes
+  - [ ] Display playlist for user to see
+  - [ ] Allow user to select from playlist

 ## About The Project